dkovah/blender-pretty-metadata/README.md

 3) Edit the objects metadata\
 After selecting a suitable JSON file, a new menu called "Metadata" will be added to the properties of all the objects in the scene with fields that will vary depending on the JSON structure.

-4) (Optional) Export the project to a metadata-compatible format, like GLFT.\
+4) (Optional) Export the project to a metadata-compatible format, like GLTF.\
 Be sure to check the option "Include -> Data -> Custom Properties" (wich is disabled by defalut) on the export settings if exporting to GLTF.
 Other formats should have similar options.

 ## JSON Structure: